Central Monitoring System

 The nurse in the Central Monitoring Station is responsible for reviewing all telemetry orders to determine if the patient meets criteria for hard telemetry or soft telemetry (patient’s heart rhythm can be monitored in a non-telemetry unit) based on established guidelines.
 This requires thorough review of a patient’s current condition and previous medical history.

-The CMS nurse will also place soft telemetry patients on monitors and will asses these patients per unit guidelines while also providing appropriate follow up assessments.
+The CMS nurse will also place soft telemetry patients on monitors and will assess these patients per unit guidelines while also providing appropriate follow up assessments.

 Nurses within the Central Monitoring Station will demonstrate knowledge of normal heart rhythm and basic arrhythmias; posses superior organizational skills, effectively communicate clearly and concisely and will establish and maintain effective working relationships with others.